atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:03:39.000 --> 02:03:44.000]  Nope.
 [02:03:44.000 --> 02:04:00.000]  So, I was telling you here, we just have one bit, a one bin that tells you there were errors in the stub line, but we cannot really distinguish at this point which of the stub line is causing the issue.
 [02:04:00.000 --> 02:04:07.000]  The reason for that is that in order to do that, we need to set the CIC into a bypass mode.
 [02:04:07.000 --> 02:04:26.000]  There are a few problems.
-The first one is that the one is set to the CIC in bypass mode, the phase of these lines changes, and you really need, you need to realign the LPGVT, but you cannot use the automatic alignment because you are not providing the pattern that LPGVT expects, so you need to do a manual scan.
+The first one is that the one is set to the CIC in bypass mode, the phase of these lines changes, and you really need, you need to realign the LpGBT, but you cannot use the automatic alignment because you are not providing the pattern that LpGBT expects, so you need to do a manual scan.
 [02:04:26.000 --> 02:04:30.000]  That is what we're going to cover into this step.
 [02:04:30.000 --> 02:04:56.000]  And then the other complexity is that the CIC receives an input 48 lines times 8 chip, so 48 lines, but it can output only maximum 7, so you need to do basically few lines at a time.
 [02:04:56.000 --> 02:05:15.000]  And by construction, you can do just four lines at a time because the lines are organized into what are called five-port, and when you bypass them, you can bypass one five-port at a time, and these will be sent out to these lines over here.